 Add other associations to eblast lists and social media that announce ICRI activities

-Hold an orientation meeting for non members before or in conjunction with a regular meeting.
+Hold an orientation meeting for non-members before or in conjunction with a regular meeting.
 Provide information about the benefits of the association and membership

 Hold a special first timers or new members event as a portion of a dinner meeting or as a special event.